scorpiozj/ios5ptl/_posts/2013-07-23-ios-json-representation-object.md

         //blah blah...
     }

-Let take a look how it does in PTL:
+Let's take a look at how it does in PTL:
     //Base class
     -(id) initWithDictionary:(NSMutableDictionary*) jsonObject
     {